-Why do menstrual-friendly public toilets (MFPTs) matter?
+Why do menstrual friendly public toilets (MFPTs) matter?

-More than two billion people around the world menstruate each monthi, many of whom navigate the public domain in urban settings.
-For those who menstruate, a lack of menstrual-friendly public toilets (MFPTs) in an urban context can hinder the ability to go to work, school, visit the market, or be a tourist.
+More than two billion people around the world menstruate each month1, many of whom navigate the public domain in urban settings.
+For those who menstruate, a lack of menstrual friendly public toilets (MFPTs) in an urban context can make daily life difficult, affecting the ability to go to work, school, visit the market, or be a tourist.
 This may create unnecessary stress and anxiety in daily life and prevents full participation in public.
+Failing to provide menstrual friendly facilities may also lead to inappropriate disposal of menstrual products, creating costly maintenance and waste management problems for toilet operators and sanitation authorities.

-Despite growing attention to need to provide menstrual products in schools, shelters, and government buildings, little attention is given to the need for menstrual-friendly public toilets.
-By making public toilets menstrual-friendly, cities can enhance equitable access to the public space.
+Despite growing attention to the need to provide menstrual products in schools, shelters, and government buildings, little attention is given to the need for menstrual friendly public toilets.
+By making public toilets menstrual friendly, cities can enhance equitable access to the public space and ease burdens for those without home toilets.
 Considering the needs of those who menstruate is essential to allowing people to care for their bodies in a way that supports their preferences, hygiene, comfort, privacy, and safety, and has the added benefit of simultaneously improving the functionality of these spaces for everyone.